LlewBach/cydymiaith/TESTING.md

 #### Navigation

-1) Navigate to cydymiaith in the Chrome browser.
+1) Navigate to Cydymiaith in the Chrome browser.
 2) From the Home page, click on the Posts navbar item.
 3) On the Posts page, click 'Log In To Make Post' button.
 The user should be redirected to the Log In page.
 4) On the Log In page, click 'Register here'.
-The user should be sent to the Register page.
+The user should be sent to the Confirm Email to Register page.
 5) Click 'Log In' from the navbar.
 The user should navigate to the Log In page.
 6) Click 'Register' from the navbar.
 The user should navigate to the Register page.